lfaoro/auricvault/README.md

 }
 fmt.Println("token: ", token)

-// Retrieve your data from the vault using the token data, err := vault.Decrypt("khR8pew41q0URCxtivea") if err != nil {
+// Retrieve the string data from the vault using the token data, err := vault.Decrypt("khR8pew41q0URCxtivea") if err != nil {
     log.Fatal(err)